Multi-point distribution of discrete time periodic TASEP: Transition probability

 Now we turn to the proof of formula \eqref{eq:transition probability}.
 The proof basically follows the idea of \cite{borodin2008parallel, baik2018relax} where we replace the Kolmogorov forward equation by a free evolution equation with additional boundary conditions.
-The main difficulty here is due to parallel update rule, the stationary distribution for the dynamics is non-uniform.
+The main extra difficulty here is that due to parallel update rule, the stationary distribution for the dynamics is non-uniform.
 In fact one can check $\mu(\vec x)\propto \prod_{i=1}^{N}(1-p\1_{x_{i-1}-x_i=1})$ is the stationary distribution.
 As a result it turns out that $\frac{P_t(\vec y\to \vec x)}{\prod_{i=1}^{N}(1-p\1_{x_{i-1}-x_i=1})}$ satisfies a relatively simpler dynamics than $P_t(\vec y\to \vec x)$.
-In fact we have \begin{lemma} Given $\vec x,\vec y\in \mathbb{Z}^N$.
+More precisely we have: \begin{lemma} Given $\vec x,\vec y\in \mathbb{Z}^N$.
 Let $G(\vec x,t;\vec y,0)$ be the (unique) solution of the following free evolution equation

 together with the boundary conditions: